 The R&Q Group and its core businesses take risk, in order to rewards in an informed and controlled manner.
 This translates into having regard to both potential upside and downside risk, in the context of the overall Group Strategy, that aims to optimise maximise return on equity and shareholder value within the Group’s defined risk appetite.
-The Board and Senior Management appreciate that ongoing success depends upon its collective understanding and management of the Group’s known Risks and Exposures, at both the management and legal entity level.
+The Board and Senior Management appreciate that ongoing success depends upon its collective understanding and management of the Group’s known risks and exposures.

-A detailed overview of the Group’s Risk Management Approach, Philosophy and Framework can be found in the 2017 Annual Report, under the Strategic Report (pages 11 to 17).
-A further detailed analysis of Risk Management (Management of Insurance and Financial Risks) can be found in Note 4 to the 2017 Financial Statements.
+A detailed overview of the Group’s Risk Management Approach, Philosophy and Framework can be found in the 2018 Annual Report, under the Strategic Report (pages 8 to 13).
+A further detailed analysis of Risk Management (Management of insurance and financial risks) can be found in Note 4 to the 2018 Financial Statements.

 The “top ten” strategic risks to the Group as a whole and how they are mitigated follows: